fenago/ansible-course/md/Lab_5.md

        module.fail_json(msg="Failed to copy file")
 ```

-This is some incredibly basic exception handling in Python, but what it
-does is allow the code to try the [shutil.copy] task.
-However, if
-this fails and an exception is raised, rather than exiting with a
-traceback, we exit cleanly using the [module.fail\_json] call.
-This will tell Ansible that the module failed and cleanly sends a
-JSON-formatted error message back.
-Naturally, we could do a lot to
-improve the error message; for example, we could obtain the exact error
-message from the [shutil] module and pass it back to Ansible, but
-again, this is left as an exercise for you to complete.

 Now, when we try and run the module with a non-existent source file, we
 will see the following cleanly formatted JSON output: